-Lastly, we evaluate our algorithm and several state-of-the-art MARL baselines in the GRF environment.
-The results presented provide some insight into each algorithm's ability to handle stochasticity,
+Lastly, we evaluate our algorithm and several state-ofthe-art communication-based MARL baselines in the GRF environment.
+The results presented provide some insight into each algorithm's ability to handle stochasticity, sparse rewards, and a high-complexity state-action space.
+We utilize the scoring success rate as our metric of evaluation.